 Staff will respond to questions in class in an open and factual way.
 If students ask to confide in a member of staff, we recognise that it may not be in the student's best interests for a member of staff to promise confidentiality and students are always encouraged to discuss the matter with their parents.
-However, a student may not always feel able to do this and confidential advice is available from the Chaplain and the School Doctor.
+However, a student may not always feel able to do this and confidential advice is available from the School Doctor.
 Teachers are aware that effective RSE, which brings an understanding of what is and is not appropriate in a relationship, can lead to a disclosure of a safeguarding issue- all staff should follow school procedures and contact the DSL if required.
+The school's designated safeguarding lead and SENDCo will be consulted before RSE lessons to identify any pupils who may need additional support during this time.